Tracking the Conversational Flow

 Undiscussables are dangerous from a risk-management perspective.
 When topics and observations become undiscussable, potential insights are obscured.
 Sometimes until it’s almost too late.

-A key role of coaches, change agents and consultants is to gently bring attention back to the undiscussables for the benefit of the organisation and the team overall.
+A key role of coaches, change agents and consultants is to gently bring attention back to those undiscussables for the benefit of the organisation, its customers and the overall team effectiveness.
 This requires courage and skill on the part of the coach.

 Let’s take a closer look at what’s involved.